tokhi/pingilish/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pingilish.
+This gem requires a lot of improvments so bug reports and pull requests are welcome.

 ## License